hmarchbank/Ironhack-Module-One-Project/notes.md

 2048

 Basic:
-4 x 4 grid
+4 x 4 grid DONE
-add 1 + 2
-1+2 and same numbers can merge/others cannot all that can move should move when they can array to

-Goal:
-get 5, 2's as text content in five random squares!
+Add initial numbers DONE
+Getting it moving in one direction DONE
+Get it moving in opposite direction DONE
+Get moving on different axis DONE
+Refactor code
+Add new cards in direction of movement

 Stretch goals:

+Way of scoring
+add 1 + 2 as initial numbers?
 UX
 Styling?
 Time challenge mode?
-animation when moving?
+animation when moving? tile flip
 Responsive/work on a phone?